juancolchete/juancolchete/README.md

 Who overcome entropy can achieve anything.
 Talk is easy show me the code!
 Promises are made to be respected.
-Respect is not about enforce
+Respect is not about enforce.
+With enought time any problem can be solved.
 404 => 200
 200 => 408